Namche Bazaar – Discover the Gateway to the Himalayas

 Overview of Namche Bazaar

-Namche Bazaar is a small town in the Solu-Khumbu region of Nepal.
+Namche Bazaar is a small town in the Solu-Khumbu region of Nepal at an elevation of 3,440m.
 It is the gateway to the Khumbu region and serves as the main trading center for the area, including the famous Mount Everest Base Camp.
-The town is 3,440 meters from Sea level and is surrounded by beautiful mountains, making it a popular destination for trekkers and climbers.
+The town is 3,440 meters above Sea level and is surrounded by beautiful mountains, making it a popular destination for trekkers and climbers.
 Everyone has to cross to go to Gokyo Lake, Island Peak, and the Everest Three Passes trek.

 Similarly, you can reach Namche Bazaar within two days from Kathmandu via Lukla Airport, but you will contact Lukla Airport within a day.